Peggypei98/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+Peter : You need to add more feature hahaha, where is the clock!!!
+Henry : Making your sun/moon image changing along with the time will be a good idea.

 # Lab 2 Part 2